-Over the last eleven years I have established a successful Private Practice in Plymouth, working with people who are seeking help with a broad range of issues.
-I am an Integrative Therapist, Accredited and Registered with the BACP, offering short term (6-12 weeks), long term (6-12 months) or open-ended therapy (the end date is negotiated during the course of the work). i am currently offering video call sessions.
+Since 2009, I have established a successful Private Practice in Plymouth, working with people who are seeking help with a broad range of issues.
+I am an Integrative Therapist, Accredited and Registered with the BACP, offering short term (6-12 weeks), long term (6-12 months) or open-ended therapy (the end date is negotiated during the course of the work).

 I was employed in the NHS for twenty five years, initially as a Mental Health Nurse and latterly as a therapist.
 I have worked in a variety of contexts, including Mental Health Services, Day Therapy Centres, GP Practices, a Youth Agency, and a Psychotherapy Department.
 Throughout this time I engaged with people individually and in group contexts, paying attention to their life stories and experiences, rather than diagnosis.

 I have over thirty years experience of working with people regarding their psychological health and bring a range of experiences and skills into my current practice.

 Much of the work I have been engaged in has focussed on the impact of trauma and abuse on mental health and wellbeing, and the creative ways in which people manage painful experiences.
 I developed a model of group-work to support women who had survived childhood sexual abuse and were struggling to deal with their experiences.
 I believe it is important for women to have a safe space to connect with others.
 I was involved in a national training programme with the Department of Health looking at how to create services that are sensitive to people's trauma.

 I have trained in holistic therapies, including massage, aromatherapy, reflexology and reiki.
 I bring an holistic approach to therapy, which looks at how emotions can be held and expressed in the body.